ellnestam/codotropic/README.md

 ## Goal of the project

-Get a quick feel for where you're complexity is.
+Get a quick feel for where your complexity is by looking at a code base in visual form

 ## How to use it

+- clone repo
-- npm install
+- run npm install to add dependencies
-- Point at dir
-- Max Depth (number of dirs)
-- Max Breadth (number of dirs)

-Arbor.js
+- cd into the server/lib dir and run the command 'node codo.js <sourcedir> <outputdir> <filetyp>'
+- point your browser to the index.html file in the <outputdir> above

 ## About the name